dsanson/davidsanson.com/cv.markdown

 Publications
 ------------

+-   "Taftazani on the Liar Paradox," with Ahmed Alwishah, forthcoming in *Oxford Studies in Medieval Philosophy*.
 -   "Frivolous Fictions," forthcoming in *Res Philosophica*.
 -   "Worlds Enough for Junk," *Res Philosophica* (93:1) 2016 (online, May 2015)